How To Melt Chocolate Using Milk – Best Ways To Melt Chocolate

 Step 1: Prepare Your Chocolate For Melting

-To melt chocolate using milk, it’s absolutely necessary to start by breaking your chocolate into small pieces of chocolate that melt easily and continuously.
+To melt chocolate using milk, it’s absolutely necessary to start by breaking your chocolate into small pieces of chocolate that will melt easily and continuously.

-You can choose to make use of cacao chips, chocolate wafers that are designed to melt quickly, or baking chocolate that has been chopped into smaller pieces.
+Use cacao chips, chocolate wafers that are designed to melt quickly, or baking chocolate that has been chopped into smaller pieces.

 Step 2: Measure and Warm the Milk

-- How much milk to use?
+• How much milk to use?
 Take 1 teaspoon of milk per 2 ounces of chocolate

-- Please note: dark chocolate may require additional liquid so have some extra just in case.
+• Please note: dark chocolate may require additional liquid so have some extra just in case.

 Specific recipes, like chocolate ganache, will tell you to pour a hot liquid (usually water) over chocolate.
 In those instances, it is vital to adhere to the recipe precisely for the best results.